ynput/ayon-documentation/website/docs/addon_deadline_admin.md

 ## Introduction

-AYON integration for Deadline mainly uses deadline webservice to send jobs.
+AYON integration for Deadline primarily uses the Deadline web service to send jobs.

 The integration consists of two parts:
 - The Deadline custom plugins.
-- A `GlobalJobPreLoad` Deadline Script (this gets triggered for each deadline job)
+- A `GlobalJobPreLoad` Deadline Script (triggered for each Deadline job submitted via the Deadline addon).

-The `GlobalJobPreLoad` handles populating submitted jobs with proper environment variables using settings from the `AYON` Deadline Plug-in.
+The `GlobalJobPreLoad` script manages the population of submitted jobs with the correct environment variables, using settings from the AYON Deadline Plug-in.

-The addon also simplifies Unreal deadline submissions by leveraging the version control addon.
-See [UnrealEngine5](#unreal-engine-5-plug-in).
+Additionally, the addon streamlines Unreal Deadline submissions by utilizing the version control addon.
+See [Unreal Engine 5 Plug-in](#unreal-engine-5-plug-in).

 ## Preparation

 For [AWS Thinkbox Deadline](https://www.awsthinkbox.com/deadline) support you need to set a few things up in both AYON and Deadline itself

+## Preparation

+For [AWS Thinkbox Deadline](https://www.awsthinkbox.com/deadline) support, you'll need to set up a few things in both AYON and Deadline itself.

-1. Deploy AYON launcher to all nodes of Deadline farm.
-See [Install & Run](admin_launcher_distribute.md)
+1. **Deploy AYON Launcher**: Install the AYON launcher on all nodes of the Deadline farm.
+See [Install & Run](admin_launcher_distribute.md) for guidance.
-2. Set up *Deadline Web API service*.
-For more details on how to do it, see [here](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/web-service.html).
-3. Install our custom plugin and scripts to your deadline repository.
-It should be as simple as copying content of `ayon/modules/deadline/repository` to `path/to/your/deadline/repository`.
-See [Deadline Plugins](#deadline-plugins).
+2. **Set Up Deadline Web API Service**: Follow the instructions [here](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/web-service.html) to set up the Deadline Web API service.
+3. **Install Custom Plugin and Scripts**: Copy the contents of `ayon/modules/deadline/repository` to `path/to/your/deadline/repository`.
+Refer to [Deadline Custom Plug-ins](#deadline-custom-plug-ins) for more details.
-4. Create a new AYON Bundle with Deadline Addon version.
+4. **Create a New AYON Bundle**: Include the Deadline Addon version in your new AYON Bundle.
-5. Configure Deadline addon settings.
-See [Addon Settings](#addon-settings) below.
+5. **Configure Deadline Addon Settings**: See [Addon Settings](#addon-settings) for configuration details.
-6. Select which Deadline server should be used for project in `ayon+settings://deadline/deadline_server?project=YOUR_PROJECT`
+6. **Select Deadline Server**: By default, it uses the `default` server defined in the studio settings.
+See [System Deadline Webservice Info](#system-deadline-webservice-info).
+However, you can choose which Deadline server should be used for your project at  `ayon+settings://deadline/deadline_server?project=YOUR_PROJECT`.
-7. Create service account on Ayon server http://YOUR_AYON/settings/users , `Generate new key` and store it, you would need it in Deadline plugin configuration.
+7. **Get AYON_API_KEY**: Visit `http://YOUR_AYON/settings/users`, create a new service account user, and click on generate a new key.
+Store this key as you'll need it for the Deadline [AYON Plug-in](#ayon-plug-in) configuration.

 :::note guide
 You could check [deadline guide](https://community.ynput.io/t/ayon-openpype-deadline-setup/468) for more detailed steps and additional tips.